 "As you grow older, you will discover that you have two hands: one for helping yourself, the other for helping others." -- Audrey Hepburn

-Volunteering with the Women’s Center is a great way to get involved on campus.
+Volunteering with the Department of Diversity Initiatives is a great way to get involved on campus.
 We offer a variety of volunteer opportunities to suit your interests and schedule, and it’s easy to get started!
-Just stop by the Women's Center during office hours and fill out a quick application.
+Just stop by the Women's Center or Interfaith Center during office hours and fill out a quick application.
 Our volunteer coordinator will contact you to answer any questions you might have and schedule you for volunteer orientation.

 General Volunteer Duties include:

 - Marketing and road signs

 - Tabling and campus outreach

 - Friday Lounge facilitation